 1) Test The Soil

 Before treating your lawn with fertilizer, it is good to have your soil tested.
 Sometimes if it is a new lawn or the grass has not been aerated in years, there will be micronutrients that are missing and will need replacement.
-At home, soil tests or available, or you can send out a sample for results.
+I think at-home soil tests are good enough for most homeowners.

 2) Purchase High-Quality Fertilizer

-Purchasing high-quality fertilizer will make all the difference.
 The better brands have a more nutrient-rich formula worth the extra money.
+Make sure to get a bag of fertilizer without a lot of filler or amendments like mulch.
+The best fertilizers contain magnesium, calcium, and a good amount of nitrogen.
 Lawn care providers like TruGreen have access to more potent fertilizers that are harder for homeowners to get without an application license.

 3) Check The Temperature

-There are ideal temperature ranges to fertilizer for both cold season and warm season grasses.
-For warm season the temperatures are usually the very high 70s to mid 80s.
-For the cool season grasses, the temperature range will likely be in the 60-70 range.
+There are ideal temperature ranges for fertilizer for both cold-season and warm-season grasses.
+For warm-season grasses, the temperatures are usually in the very high 70s to mid-80s.
+For the cool season grasses, the temperature range will likely be in the 60–70 range.
 The exact fertilizer you decide on will tell you the perfect temperature.

 4) Check The Forecast

 It is never a good idea to put your fertilizer down on wet grass.
 The key is to put the fertilizer down when the grass is dry and then have it rain within the next day or so.
-Allowing a bit of natural rain on the fertilizer after it has sat for a few hours is the perfect situation.
+Make sure there is no rain in the forecast for the day you plan to fertilize.

 5) Use A Spreader With Settings

 When applying fertilizer, you must not do it haphazardly.
 Use a spreader that has settings on it.
 The settings will tell you how many pounds of fertilizer are dispersed per square foot.
-The type of turf you have and the amount that your lawn needs can be determined with the soil test.
-Spreaders also allow homeowners to ensure that the fertilizer does not pile up in certain areas.
+You can determine the type of turf you have and the amount that your lawn needs with a soil test.
+The best fertilizer spreaders also allow homeowners to guarantee that the fertilizer does not pile up in certain areas.

 6) Protect Yourself